philippmayrth/PMMarkdownEditor/README.md

 * Show open now option when the installation is successful
 * Provide Uninstall Program
 * After uninstall open link to website asking why the user uninstalled the app

+# Building

+## On Mac
+TODO

+## On Windows (32 bit)

+* The tool NSIS is required
+* Then just run make.py it will detect the OS and build for it automaticaly
+* Take the installer that was created from the Build directory